BSC-ES/pyhanami/docs/source/User-Guide.md

 ## Replicability test

-Perform and plot results of a **replicability test** comparing two simulation datasets:
+To perform and plot results of a **replicability test** comparing two simulation datasets, create a `ReplicabilityTest` object with the `SimulationData` objects that you want to compare and use the `matrix_plot` method:

 ```python
 # Initialize ReplicabilityTest class with two SimulationData objects